 - a.
 Capital costs such as public works; new buildings or structures; demolition, remodeling, repair or reconstruction of existing buildings; environmental remediation; and the clearing of land - b.
 Financing costs including interest paid to bond holders and premiums paid for early redemption of bonds - c.
 Property assembly costs meaning a deficit incurred due to the sale or lease of land within a TID for less than its cost to the municipality - d.
-Professional services such as planning, architectural, engineering, accounting, consulting, legal advice and sales - e.
-Administrative costs for municipal employees directly related to creating the TID or time spent implementing the TID project plan - f.
+Professional services such as planning, architectural, engineering, accounting, consulting, legal advice and services - e.
+Administrative costs for municipal employees' time directly related to creating the TID or time spent implementing the TID project plan - f.
 Relocation costs including relocation payments made following condemnation under sec.
 32.19, Wis.
 Stats. - g.
 Organizational costs related to environmental impact statements and public notices - h.
 Payments to a town for property taxes on annexed land included in a TID - i.
-Portion of major infrastructure projects inside or outside the TID that will serve the land in the TID (e.g., water tower, water treatment plant) - j.
+Portion of major infrastructure projects inside or outside the TID that will serve the land in the TID (ex: water tower, sewer or water treatment plant) - j.
 Removal or containment of lead contamination in buildings or infrastructure that the municipality declares a public health concern - k.
-Developing newly-platted residential areas in a mixed-use TID when the residential development meets certain qualifications - l.
-Cash grants if a development agreement is signed - m.
-Fee to DOR to certify the base value of a TID
+Developing newly-platted residential areas in a mixed-use TID when the residential development meets certain qualifications - I. Cash grants if a development agreement is signed - m.
+Fees to DOR to certify the base or value increment of a TID

 Expenditure period - the time during the life of the TID when expenses may be incurred to implement the approved projects.
-The maximum expenditure period for all districts (except Environmental Remediation districts created before November 2017) ends five years before the unextended maximum life of the TID.
-Environmental Remediation TIDs created before November 2017 have a 15-year expenditure period.
+The maximum expenditure period for all districts (except Environmental Remediation districts created before November 29, 2017) ends five years before the unextended maximum life of the TID.
+Environmental Remediation TIDs created before November 29, 2017, have a 15-year expenditure period.